 1. Application for Admission to Graduate Study

-Applications must be submitted online at https://app.applyyourself.com?id=up-as.
-Note that the online application system is disabled after the December 1 deadline.
+Applications must be submitted online through GradCAS: https://gradcas.liaisoncas.org/apply/.
+Please choose 'Doctor of Philosophy in Psychology' from the list.
+You will be able to enter the specific program of interest further into the application.
+The online application system will be disabled after the December 1st deadline.
 The application form serves as an application for both admission and financial aid (fellowships, teaching assistantships, or research assistantships) in the Department of Psychology.
 You do not need to apply separately for financial aid.

 You can apply to more than one program if you feel they meet your interests.
 Your chances of admission are not increased by applying to multiple programs.
 You should also indicate one or more faculty with whom you would most like to work.
-Faculty profiles provide details about individual faculty members' research (under People on this website).
-The Faculty Research link on the menu to your right provides additional information about research areas represented in the department.
+Please make sure that faculty member is accepting students for the 2024-25 admissions year.
+Profiles are up-to-date for the 2024-25 admissions year.
+Please check faculty profiles using this link: https://psychology.pitt.edu/people.
+Please do not list faculty who are listed as 'not accepting' as that particular faculty member will not review your application.

 2. Application Fee